hosking/persistence/proposals/simple-transactions/MVP.md

 (closed or open) but only "flat" nesting.
 It is, however, anticipated that a further extension supporting persistence (durability of transactional state) will build on this proposal in a relatively straightforward way.

 A number of possible extensions are discussed in the [Post-MVP](Post-MVP.md) document.
-Except for persistence, they are not necessarily considered essential for transaction suppoty to be "complete", hence the name "simple transactions" for this proposal.
+Except for persistence, they are not necessarily considered essential for transaction support to be "complete", hence the name "simple transactions" for this proposal.

+Arguably, this proposal could be simple still if it left out `ttable`/`telem` or `tmemory`/`tdata` or both.
+We included them because they do not really complicate matters much, only add more "stuff".

 ## Language